Delaware Bay oyster

 For 200 years, Delaware Bay oysters have been prized for their fine flavor and plump, firm meat.
 The Delaware Bay produces oysters with two distinct flavors, one from the inner bay and the other from the Cape Shore.
 The Cape Shore oysters are briny, with a sweet, nutty astringency while the inner bay oysters have a milder flavor.
 Changes in water circulation and a shift in social structure contributed to the long, steady decline in the industry of Delaware Bay.
 Today there are only five producers left and only three oyster schooners remain on the bay.

 The Historic Lewes Farmers Market is the largest producer-only farmers market in Delaware, and is located in Lewes, Delaware, "the first town in the first state."
-2014 MARKET HOURS AND LOCATIONS: Open every Saturday, from May 10 through November 22 (more...)
+2016 MARKET HOURS AND LOCATION: Open every Saturday, from May 14 through November 19.
+Located at George H. P. (more...)